micahchoo/Public-Making/How-Offline-Stores-get-your-Personal-Data-A-Pattern-Library.md

 ---
 created: 2023-05-17T01:24:48 (UTC -07:00)
 source: https://khattamicah.xyz/how-offline-stores-get-your-personal-data-a-pattern-library
-what: a collection of stories around privacy creeping by physical stores in India
+what: a collection of stories around privacy creeping by physical stores in non-western countries
 who: anyone with experience
 ---